 History of Singing Creek Educational Center

-From 2007 until 2015 Karen coordinated educational programs at the Alvord Farm and Museum in West Eugene, including summer camps, workshops, field trips, and even a few kids birthday parties!
+From 2007 until 2015 Karen Rainsong, our Executive Director, coordinated educational programs at the Alvord Farm and Museum in West Eugene, including summer camps, workshops, field trips, and special events like baby farm animals day.
 After seven years, we outgrew the space and needed a new home.
-We are so pleased to have found the Camas Country Mill and Sue and Tom Hunton.
-Their property, in Junction City, is the perfect place for our historical camps and nature classes, workshops and tours.
-In addition to historical programs, we teach about local nature including animals, plants, and ecosystems.
-Today, Singing Creek Educational Center serves about 700 children (plus adults) annually with our many programs and events.
-We are looking for volunteers that would like to serve on our board and committees, as well as helping out as an intern or in other ways.
+We then moved to the farm of Sue and Tom Hunton, owners of Camas Country Mill & Schoolhouse.
+We were located there until Spring 2019, when we relocated to the Snapp House in Cottage Grove.
+We moved rom the Snapp House in November 2022.
+Today, Singing Creek Educational Center serves about 1000 children (plus adults) annually with our many programs and events.
+We are looking for volunteers that would like to serve on our board and committees, or would like to intern.
 If you have a particular skill to share contact us to talk about how you can help.
 Contact Karen for more info at: email@example.com.

 We are proud to be a member of the Association for Living History, Farm and Agricultural Museums.